Jane is here to make your switch a stress-free one 💙

 - Repeat the above steps for the Patient report

-If requesting the bulk export from PTEverywhere isn’t feasible for your clinic, that’s okay too.
-You can also manually export treatment notes and download uploaded documents for each patient.
+As mentioned, if requesting the bulk export from PTEverywhere isn’t feasible for your clinic, that’s okay!
+You can manually download treatment notes and uploaded documents for each patient.

 To download the full record of a patient’s treatment notes to PDF: